sushant344/PetKonnect-QA-Selenium-Project/README.md

 The project contains various Java files, each consisting of methods to perform specific test cases.
 This modular approach allows for better organization, reusability, and maintainability of the test scripts.
 - Created instance in [PetKonnect.java](./src/test/java/ExecutionTestCases/) file to invoke java files all methods.
 - These file contains all test cases execution methods, by simply running this file we can perform all test cases in one shot.
+- To implement test cases, we created various test methods on various webpage modules.
+As mention below:
+#### Homepage
+[Homepage](./src/test/java/Pages/Homepage.java) class file which consist step by step testing methods flow includes:
+1. Navigation of homepage link by validating page title.
+2. Validation of visibility of logo and navigation of logo.
+3. All images and anchor links present on homepage.
+4. Search products by entering valid and invalid search keywords.

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.